 All applied music students and all music majors are required to attend repertory class or studio class each Thursday at 1:00 p.m.
+Studio classes for pianists and organists meet each Tuesday at 1:00 p.m.
 Attendance is necessary in order to receive credit in applied music.